open-gpdb/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 Operations that are counted are `INSERT`, `UPDATE`, `COPY`, and `VACUUM` operations.
 The limit is only for in-progress transactions.
 Once a transaction ends \(either aborted or committed\), it is no longer counted against this limit.

-**Note:** Greenplum Database limits the maximum number of concurrent inserts into an append-only table to 127.
+> **Note** Greenplum Database limits the maximum number of concurrent inserts into an append-only table to 127.

 For operations against a partitioned table, each subpartition \(child table\) that is an append-optimized table and is changed counts as a single table towards the maximum.
 For example, a partitioned table `p_tbl` is defined with three subpartitions that are append-optimized tables `p_tbl_ao1`, `p_tbl_ao2`, and `p_tbl_ao3`.
 An `INSERT` or `UPDATE` command against the partitioned table `p_tbl` that changes append-optimized tables `p_tbl_ao1` and `p_tbl_ao2` is counted as two transactions.